Post-Op Hair Transplant Guide

 Hair should only be dyed after six months.

-Avoid swimming, sauna, steam baths, sunbathing, and heavy exercising for a month.
+Avoid swimming, sauna, steam baths, sunbathing, and heavy exercise for a month.

 Avoid dusty environments for fifteen days.